EY Numerical Reasoning Test

 Most questions in most numerical reasoning tests follow a standard format displaying numerical data, the question and answer options on screen.
 These can be arranged differently, but each test will stick to the same layout throughout.
 The numerical data may be a graph, table, chart or other visual form.
 The question text may contain extra information which adds to what's given in the table, this might also be necessary to answer the question correctly.
 Lastly, the answer options are almost always multiple choice.
 Multiple choice answers can vary, however.
 You may have 4 options to pick from, 5, maybe 10, or more.
 The more answer options to pick from, the slimmer the chances are that you can obtain the correct answer by guessing.

 Some publishers will have less subtle variations in their test from what's described here.
-Capp for example, will ask you to rank the answer options by a particular criteria.
-Sometimes, in TalentQ tests, the question may have more than one answer, and you will be told to select two, or possibly more answer options from those availble.
+Cappfinity for example, will ask you to rank the answer options by a particular criteria.
+Sometimes, in TalentQ tests, the question may have more than one answer, and you will be told to select two, or possibly more answer options from those available.
 For further detail, please visit our information on the different numerical test types used by employers.

 Are these tests suitable for EY?

 Yes.
-EY use Capp's reasoning tests (provided via Jobmi) to assess applicants in the recruitment process.
+EY use Cappfinity's reasoning tests (provided via Jobmi) to assess applicants in the recruitment process.
 The practice tests we provide have been designed to mimic TalentQ's style to create an environment similar to the real assessment.
 This provides you with confidence that the questions you practice with us now are an accurate reflection of the real assessment.

 How difficult are your tests?